 Next Steps for Development:

 We will conduct pharmacokinetic (PK)/pharmacodynamic (PD)/time course analyses to understand TLR2 inhibition efficacy in alpha-synuclein transgenic models.
 We will use these PK/PD data to build a translational biomarker platform strategy for TLR2 inhibition in the CNS.
 Early biomarker inclusion in discovery will facilitate confirmation of mechanism of action and target engagement to aid clinical hypothesis testing.

-Associate Director, and Head of In Vitro Pharmacology at Neuropore Therapies, Inc.
+Director, Head of In Vitro Pharmacology at Neuropore Therapies, Inc.